 Co-founder / Principal

-Laura Crescimano is a co-founder and leader of SITELAB urban studio.
-Laura’s work investigates the social and political power of space.
-Designing both processes and places, Laura’s projects range from Pier 70, where she is leading a multidisciplinary design team through the design and entitlement of a 35-acre mixed-use waterfront development in a historic industrial district in San Francisco, to the Portola Green Plan, where she collaborates with a neighborhood community group to build a vision for their neighborhood, to a graphic toolkit for the homeless services non-profit Lava Mae to open-source their mobile showers and approach to service.
+Laura Crescimano is co-founder and leader of SITELAB urban studio.
+Laura is an expert on urban design and entitlements, with an emphasis on the public realm and social power of space.
+Designing both processes and places, Laura’s projects range from Pier 70, where she led a multidisciplinary team through the design and community process for a 35-acre mixed-use waterfront development in a historic industrial district in San Francisco, to leading the design for Google’s first proposed mixed-use neighborhood located at their headquarters in Mountain View, to designing Pop-up Care Villages for the homeless services non-profit Lava Mae to help them provide mobile showers as well as “radical hospitality.”

-Laura serves on San Francisco Waterfront Design Advisory Committee and the board of The Greenhouse Project and, from 2010-2012, on the Board of Directors for AIA San Francisco.
+Laura serves on San Francisco Waterfront Design Advisory Committee and from 2010-2012, on the Board of Directors for AIA San Francisco.

 AMIT PRICE PATEL